Signs Crawl Space Drainage Needs Repair

 Once drainage problems reach repair-level conditions, professional evaluation is often necessary.
 Contractors can identify damaged components, confirm system capacity, and recommend appropriate repair methods.

-Professional planning becomes especially important when structural damage begins appearing.
+Professional planning becomes especially important when wet soil, standing water, pump problems, and wood damage appear together.

 What Professionals Typically Evaluate